 3. Use a better test kit when necessary

-When we visit customers and go to their pools, we test water.
-If we do not have the necessary kit(s) for accurate water testing, we collect samples in a clean water bottle, and we take it somewhere with a better kit.
+When we visit customers and go to their pools, we test the water.
+If we do not have the necessary kit(s) for accurate water testing, we collect a sample in a clean water bottle, and we take it somewhere with a better kit.
 You may not need to purchase a high-dollar testing machine, as most local pool stores have one.
-Simply pay for them to test the water for the factors you need.
+Have them test the water for the factors you need.

 There are four types of water testing kits most commonly used in the aquatics business.